mrwunderbar666/flaskblog_dgraph/README.md

 DGRAPH_OPTIONS = None
 ```

+Then you can import the schema to your instance of dgraph.
+Just copy the contents of `schema.dgraph` and paste it to your schema declaration.

 Make sure you are in the repository root folder and now you can run the app via:

 ```